Skip to content

 INFO Importing /share/hass-addon-sunsynk/mysensors.py...

-INFO custom sensors: my_custom_power_sensor, custom_combined_power, custom_control_setting
+INFO custom sensors: my_custom_power_sensor, custom_combined_power

 Using the sensor